Yandex Cloud

 To create a job:

-1. View the description of the CLI create command for Hive jobs:
+1. See the description of the CLI command for creating Hive jobs:

 yc dataproc job create-hive --help

-2. Create a job (the example does not show all the available parameters):
+2. Create a job (the example does not illustrate all available parameters):

 yc dataproc job create-hive \